EUFAR/egads-gui/doc/source/description.rst

 .. |move| image:: images/icons/pan_icon.png
    :width: 130px
    :height: 130px
-   :scale: 25 %
+   :scale: 12 %
-   :align: middle
+   :align: top

 .. |zoom| image:: images/icons/zoom_icon.png
    :width: 130px
    :height: 130px
-   :scale: 25 %
+   :scale: 12 %
-   :align: middle
+   :align: top

 .. |origin| image:: images/icons/origin_icon.png
    :width: 130px
    :height: 130px
-   :scale: 25 %
+   :scale: 12 %
-   :align: middle
+   :align: top

 .. |quit| image:: images/icons/exit_icon.png
    :width: 130px
    :height: 130px
-   :scale: 25 %
+   :scale: 12 %
-   :align: middle
+   :align: top

 The design of the plot window is based on the access to as many options as possible to let the user modify the figure to his heart content, quickly and easily.
-Obviously, if the user wants to create complex figures, it is strongly encouraged to use EGADS and Matplotlib from script.
+Obviously, if the user wants to create complex figures, it is strongly encouraged to use EGADS and Matplotlib from a script.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^